Skip to main content

-This topic details the Equinix methodology used for calculating customer allocated greenhouse gas (GHG) emissions related to customers’ use Equinix co-location services.
-Calculated GHG emissions are made available to customers in the Equinix Sustainability Tool tab located within the Customer Portal.
+This topic details the Equinix methodology used for calculating data that appears in the Sustainability Tool.
+This data includes customer allocated greenhouse gas (GHG) emissions related to customers' use of Equinix co-location services and site-level Power Usage Effectiveness (PUE).
+Calculated GHG emissions and PUE are made available to customers in the Equinix Sustainability Tool tab located within the Customer Portal.

 Greenhouse Gas Accounting

-Equinix conducts its annual GHG emissions accounting process in accordance with the World Resources Institute (WRI) Greenhouse Gas Protocol’s Corporate Accounting and Reporting Standard.
+Equinix conducts its annual greenhouse gas emissions accounting process in accordance with the World Resources Institute (WRI) Greenhouse Gas Protocol's (GHGP) Corporate Accounting and Reporting Standard.
 Corporate energy, renewable energy and greenhouse gas emissions data are externally verified by a third party in accordance with Limited Assurance ISO 14064-3 Standards.

 Organizational Reporting Boundary

 Equinix uses the operational control approach as defined by the Greenhouse Gas Protocol to define our organizational boundary for emissions accounting.
-As Equinix controls the power purchased at sites, Equinix reports on the carbon impact of purchased electricity for customer IT equipment and mechanical and electrical (M&E) overhead as within our (Equinix’s) Scope 2 emissions.
-Therefore, Equinix procures renewable electricity coverage for electricity consumption at our sites and retires associated Energy Attribute Certificates in Equinix’s name.
+As generator, fugitive, and natural gas emissions occur as a result of onsite activities under Equinix's control, Equinix reports on these emissions within our (Equinix's) Scope 1.
+As Equinix controls the power purchased at sites, Equinix reports on the carbon impact of purchased electricity for customer IT equipment and mechanical and electrical (M&E) overhead as within our (Equinix's) Scope 2 emissions.
+Therefore, Equinix procures renewable electricity coverage for electricity consumption at our sites and retires associated Energy Attribute Certificates in Equinix's name.

-Our Green Power Reports can serve as an attestation of the retired renewable energy against our sites and can be used by our customers as evidence of decarbonization of their attributed electricity emissions at the site in market-based accounting
+Green Power Reports can serve as an attestation of the retired renewable energy against electricity consumption at our sites and can be used by our customers as evidence of decarbonization of their attributed electricity emissions at the site in market-based accounting.

 Logic and Calculations

-The Sustainability Tool contains calculated electricity usage and GHG emissions metrics.
-Calculation methods for the metrics that fall within these two categories are detailed in this section.
+The Sustainability Tool contains calculated electricity usage, greenhouse gas emissions, and Power Usage Effectiveness (PUE) metrics.
+Calculation methods for the metrics that fall within these categories are detailed in this section.

 Electricity Usage